MaxKorbmacher/OFAMS_Brain_Age/README.md

 |L BAG u| d=-0.77[-0.88;-0.67]| t(1465.5)=-15.00|  p<2.2*10^-16|
 |R BAG u| d=-0.77[-0.87;-0.66]| t(1475.1)=-14.87|  p<2.2*10^-16|

-We see clear differences between the outlined group differences.
+We see clear differences between the outlined group differences, where corrected brain ages produce larger effect sizes differentiating healthy controls and MS patients.

 **d) Validation in repeated measures of elderly subjects transitioning to Alzheimer’s Disease**

-In N = 38 elderly adults (baseline: mean=81.63, min=75.70, max=87.40 years of age) with 1872 scans, where subjects were followed over an average time of 8.62 years (min=1.2 years, max=15.2), marginal means by the best fitting model (marginal R2=3.36%, conditional R2=97.41%, see Supplement), indicated the lowest BAG in healthy controls (BAGmales=0.42, BAGmales=0.72), in contrast to mild cognitive impairment (BAGmales=0.61, BAGmales=0.90) and Alzheimer’s Disease (BAGmales=0.73, BAGmales=1.03) at the age of 85.45.
+In N = 38 elderly adults (baseline: mean=81.63, min=75.70, max=87.40 years of age) with 1872 scans, where subjects were followed over an average time of 8.62 years (min=1.2 years, max=15.2),

+marginal means by the best fitting model (marginal R2=3.36%, conditional R2=97.41%, see Supplement), indicated the lowest BAG in healthy controls (BAGmales=0.42, BAGmales=0.72), in contrast to mild cognitive impairment (BAGmales=0.61, BAGmales=0.90) and Alzheimer’s Disease (BAGmales=0.73, BAGmales=1.03) at the age of 85.45.
 For ageing trajectories see Fig.1c-d.

-**Evaluation of the model**

-The ageing trajectories indicate that our brain age models can both represent diverse samples’ healthy ageing and simultaneously discriminate individuals with a disorder by an indicated higher brain age, i.e. higher modelling error.
-The steeper/quicker increase of brain age in mild cognitive impairment (Fig.999) indicates that our model might also be used to evaluate longitudinal brain ageing trajectories.

 **References**

 [1]	Leonardsen, E. H. et al. Deep neural networks learn general and clinically relevant representations of the ageing brain.
 NeuroImage 256, 119210 (2022).